Is being able to eat whatever you want all it’s cracked up to be? In this post, you’ll learn how food freedom is even closer than you think.

 And the behavior that we are wanting to nix as painful:

 “I want to eat this but I know that afterward, I will regret it deeply, so it’s just not worth it.”

 EAT WHATEVER YOU WANT.
 REALLY!

-At the moment, ask yourself, “What do I really want? and refer to your musing above.
+At that moment, ask yourself, “What do I really want?” and refer to your musing above.

 Each time you pause, you are breaking the habit and confirming what you esteem most.